aerogear/graphback/docs/plugins/graphback-datasync.md

 }
 ```

 The `versioned` marker ensures consistency of your data and `delta` marker gives you delta queries.
-Note that while `versioned` marker can be used w/o the `@graphback/datasync` package, both `versioned` and `delta` are required for implementing data synchronization on a given type.
+Note that while `versioned` marker can be used without the `@graphback/datasync` package, both `versioned` and `delta` are required for implementing data synchronization on a given type.

 This transforms your schema to the following: